-A Sunday in early July 2018, the shop National Diving Center decided to have a staff dive and planning session at Juturna Springs.
-Here we have Mike Tyner, me, Scott, Travis and Yovani Soto (the co-owner) working out how we are going to plan and organize our training dives, in order to enhance the learning experience for the students.
+A Sunday in early July 2018, the shop National Diving Center decided to have a staff dive at Juturna Springs.
+Here we have Mike Tyner, me, Scott, Travis and Yovani Soto (the co-owner).
+We are organizing our training dives, in order to enhance the learning experience for the students.
 You can see all the recent pictures of the place on their Facebook page, so I’ll only be posting a couple.

 The quarry has depths far in excess of recreational limits, so teaching the Advanced Open Water Deep dive will be no problem.
 Up front, this is a quarry that fairly recently flooded.
 That’s a good thing for us divers, as there hasn’t been a large amount of silt build up.
 It also means there is better visibility than some other places.

 The dive went well.
 I dropped down to the platform to check the thermocline and found it at about 20’ FW.
 Then I went back up to wait on the rest of the group.
 As you can see on left, we dropped to the platform, where we settled down.
 Hovering there I pictured how I would use the platform to teach.
 The three platforms that are marked are really big.
 They must be 16×32 or bigger and they are in great shape.